Loudness Normalization: The Future of File-Based Playback

 c) Line or digital outputs and wireless connections on mobile players, media systems and personal computers.

-Although this may seem like a low value, the connected amplifiers normally have more than sufficient gain to compensate, and the advantage is that even most classical music will be properly loudness normalized without clipping.
+Although this may seem like a low value, the connected amplifiers typically have more than sufficient gain to compensate, and the advantage is that even most classical music will be properly loudness normalized without clipping.

 d) Hearing Loss Protection in the Euro zone.